3 minutes read

 As a rule of thumb, investment advisers must be located at the same location (country) as the Client.
 This is a reasonable expectation to protect client interests.
 Unlike being a broker, who is providing brokerage of a particular product, and needs to thus be differently regulated.

 Most jurisdictions adhere to this rule, generally speaking.
 For e.g. you wouldn’t find a US-based Investment Adviser’s services being marketed in other geographies (like the UK, Europe, or others), for the same reason as it would be illegal and contravening their rules.

-The answer is yes, if they offer advice and recommendations to Indian residents.
+The answer is No, if they offer advice and recommendations to Indian residents.